nicehash/excavator/experimental/README.md

 # Deinstallation
 Delete all files.
 If you have added autostart, make sure to disable autostart before you delete all files.
+Alternative way; run `NiceHashQuickMiner.exe --uninstall` and all files and folders will be purged from your PC automatically.
+If you also add `--keepconfig`, then config files will be kept.

 # Recommendations
 Also use OCTune; run `octune.html` when Excavator is running.
 You will get a (not-so-good-looking) interface to manage Excavator over your web browser.
 You can play with overclock settings.
 Once you are happy with your settings, just save everything by clicking on the button `Save current configuration`.
 Next time Excavator is started, your saved configuration will be used.
 You do not have to modify `commands.json` file manually anymore.